Anaglyph 3D: History

 The oldest known description of anaglyph images was written in August 1853 by W. Rollmann in Stargard about his "Farbenstereoscope" (color stereoscope).
 He had the best results viewing a yellow/blue drawing with red/blue glasses.
 Rollmann found that with a red/blue drawing the red lines were not as distinct as yellow lines through the blue glass.

 In 1858, in France, Joseph D'Almeida delivered a report to l'Académie des sciences describing how to project three-dimensional magic lantern slide shows using red and green filters to an audience wearing red and green goggles.
-Subsequently he was chronicled as being responsible for the first realisation of 3D images using anaglyphs.
+Subsequently, he was chronicled as being responsible for the first realisation of 3D images using anaglyphs.

 Louis Ducos du Hauron produced the first printed anaglyphs in 1891.
 This process consisted of printing the two negatives which form a stereoscopic photograph on to the same paper, one in blue (or green), one in red.
 The viewer would then use colored glasses with red (for the left eye) and blue or green (right eye).
 The left eye would see the blue image which would appear black, whilst it would not see the red; similarly the right eye would see the red image, this registering as black.
 Thus a three dimensional image would result.

 William Friese-Green created the first three-dimensional anaglyphic motion pictures in 1889, which had public exhibition in 1893.
 3-D films enjoyed something of a boom in the 1920s.
 As late as 1954, films such as Creature from the Black Lagoon remained very successful.
 Originally shot and exhibited using the Polaroid system, Creature from the Black Lagoon was successfully reissued much later in an anaglyph format so it could be shown in cinemas without the need for special equipment.
 Although not anaglyphic, Jaws 3-D was a box-office success in 1983.
 At present the excellent quality of computer displays and user-friendly stereo-editing programs offer new and exciting possibilities for experimenting with anaglyph stereo.

+The American photographic artist Claudia Kunin began using this rendering technique to produce fine art prints in 2010.

 The term "3-D" was coined in the 1950s.
 In 1953, the anaglyph had begun appearing sporadically in newspapers, magazines and comic books.